Skip to content

 6 Things You Need To Know About Bankruptcy

 - Bankruptcy is a legal and often wise decision for debtors who are overwhelmed by their debts and need relief.
 While some critics of bankruptcy contend that bankruptcy is a “cop out” the bankruptcy system continues to help individuals and businesses discharge debt and get a fresh new start financially.
+Before filing bankruptcy, debtors must avoid transferring assets to another person or entity.

 - Individual debtors (and married couples) most often file Chapter 7 bankruptcy or Chapter 13 bankruptcy to discharge or repay their debts.
 However, high income debtors may file Chapter 11 bankruptcy.